-Simulation.
-In our simulations, we examine whether multimodal neural networks capture fast mapping by testing the network's ability to select the correct referent with minimal experience.
-The set-up for our fast-mapping simulations is illustrated in the second row in Figure 1(b).
-The first aspect of training involved presenting a single novel word-referent pair ("Toma") in an unambiguous manner at some point during training, such that the network only saw the novel word and the novel referent together without any other items.
-We varied the number of times the network saw the novel word-referent mapping (1, 3 or 5 times), as well as the timing of the presentation of these unambiguous trials (Start, Middle or End of training).
-As additional background training to the fast mapping trials, the networks were also trained on 10 regular word-referent pairs, with individually ambiguous trials consisting of 2 words and 2 referents.
-Each of these word-referent pairs were shown 6 times each, matching the previous simulation, where our results showed that 6 presentations was sufficient to reach a high degree of accuracy for learning word-referent mappings.
-These regular word-referent mappings served
+Simulation: In our simulations, we examine whether multimodal neural networks can retain the knowledge of word-referent mappings by testing the network's ability to remember the correct referent for a novel word with minimal experience.
+The setup for our fast mapping simulations is illustrated in the second row in Fig. 1B.
+The first aspect of training involved presenting a single novel word-referent pair ("Toma") in an unambiguous manner at some point during training, such that the network only saw the novel word and the novel referent together without any other referents.
+One point of departure from this setup relative to empirical work studying fast mapping is that the presentations of the novel word-referent pair to the model are unambiguous.
+This is closest to the ostensive naming procedure from Experiment 2 of Horst and Samuelson (2008), and we chose to simulate retention via this design (rather than including additional familiar referents), to first check that these networks could indeed learn and retain word-referent mappings with minimal exposure.

+We varied the number of times the network saw the novel word-referent mapping (1, 3, or 5 times), as well as the timing of the presentation of these unambiguous trials (either at the start, middle, or end of training).
+As additional background training to the fast mapping trials, the networks were also trained on 10 regular word-referent pairs, with individually ambiguous trials consisting of two words and two referents.
+Each of these word-referent pairs was shown six times each, matching the previous simulation, where our results showed that six presentations were sufficient to reach a high degree of accuracy for learning word-referent mappings.
+These regular word-referent mappings served as the familiar referents upon which we tested whether our networks could demonstrate evidence of fast mapping.
+After the training phase, we evaluated whether the networks had retained the novel word-referent mappings (Fig. 1B, right panel) by presenting the single novel word along with the novel referent and a second foil referent (randomly selected from the set of 10 familiar referents observed during